 Provide baseline testing for contact sport participants and other sports as determined by the athletic training staff based on historical concussion data.

-Neurocognitive testing (ImPACT, SCAT, SAC, etc.) should be included in the concussion management protocol to provide a baseline test.
+Neurocognitive testing (ImPACT, SCAT2, SAC, etc.) should be included in the concussion management protocol to provide a baseline test.

 Proprioceptive testing (BESS) is an additional tool that may be used to assist in determining return to play status following a concussion.